Introduction / History

 Since the Bankariya have come to live in villages, their standard of living has improved.
 They received loans so they were able to purchase pigs, chickens, ducks and cattle.
 Agricultural experts taught them how to grow maize, rice and seasonal vegetables.
 Once the Bankariya were settled, the government opened elementary schools for their children.
 Since the Awadhi dialect they speak has not been written down, the children began learning to read and write Nepali.

 What Are Their Beliefs?

 The Bankariya have an elaborate marriage ceremony, which lasts several days.
 They marry within their group.
 They have their priests and shamans perform important life ceremonies and rituals.

-The Bankariya are technically Hindus.
+The Bankariya have been nominal Hindus, but there is now (2021) a substantial number of followers of Jesus among them.
 They are heavily influenced by folk religion.
 They have animistic beliefs in evil spirits who inhabit natural objects.
 They must be appease these evil spirits by sacrifices, gifts and rituals.
-Like many tribal peoples, the Bankariya worship and venerate their ancestors.
+Like many tribal peoples, most Bankariya worship and venerate their ancestors.
 The Bankariya live in such remote areas that they are unable to visit Hindu temples or obtain the services of Brahmin priests.

 What Are Their Needs?

 The Bankariya have immense physical and spiritual needs.
 They need the benefits of modern medicine.
 They need help in developing their farms and in raising their animals.